akrukau/hadoop-tests/README.md

 # hadoop-tests

-Benchamarks for INFO 590 course at Indiana University.
+Benchmarks for INFO 590 course at Indiana University.
 Aliaksandr Krukau